Student mental health support and advice

 What to expect

-Most unions will have a student advice centre, which is a great starting point if you're not sure where to turn.
-They'll give you more information about university services, and other resources you can use.
+Most unions will have a student advice centre.
+This is a great starting point if you're not sure where to turn for mental health help.
+They'll give you more info about student mental health services, and other resources available at your uni.

-Don't forget that there will always be someone at the other end of the phone waiting to talk to you, no matter what time of day or night – you're never alone.
+Don't forget that there will always be someone at the other end of the phone waiting to talk to you.
+No matter what time of day or night, you're never alone.
 Here are some of the main helplines:

 If you need urgent medical help, call 999 or visit your local A&E department.
 The NHS non-emergency number, 111, will also offer free medical advice whenever you need it.